PlayeRom/flightgear-addon-logbook/README.md

 ### Backup

 Before each saving of a single change, the add-on creates a copy of the original CSV file, to which it appends the `.bak` extension at the end.
 So, if something goes wrong while editing the data and the original file is corrupted, you can always recover it by removing the `.bak` from the copy name.
+Remember, you only have a copy of one recent file operation.

 ## NOTE